gmantri/azure-sidekick/README.md

 Azure Sidekick is an AI assistant that can answer questions about the resources in your Azure subscriptions.
 You can also use this to ask questions about Azure as well.

-## Supported Azure Services
+## Supported Scenarios

-Currently following Azure services are supported:
+- General questions about Azure.
 - Azure Storage
   - General Azure storage questions
   - Questions about storage accounts in your Azure Subscription e.g. How many storage accounts do not have tags?